Archive

 # Connect to the active Excel instance or start a new one

-# Get the build number
+# Get the current decimal separator

 app.quit()